cdransf/cd-11ty/src/posts/2017/npr-internet-privacy-rules-in-part-face-a-halt-at-the-fcc-the-two-way.md

 ---
 date: '2017-02-26'
+title: 'Internet Privacy Rules in Part Face a Halt at the FCC'
+description: "Rolling back privacy protections for consumers is only good for ISPs.
+This move reflects the current FCC chair's willingness to work for the interests of the businesses his agency should be regulating over those of consumers."
 draft: false
-title: Internet Privacy Rules in Part Face a Halt at the FCC
 tags: ['politics', 'privacy']
 ---